vasikyrg/MATLAB-GUI-Temperature-Sydney/README.md

 the user can type a year of interest (around which to zoom) and a slider which could change the zoom, keeping the year of interest centered in the plot.

   ![image](https://github.com/user-attachments/assets/ceb85f84-89da-49ef-b8b0-cf9243f0b7f5)

+Version II: Cleaner Code and Select Unit for the user in order to change the unit from Fahrenheit to Celsius.